svdoever/svdoever.github.io/src/pages/XM_Cloud_Play_Summit_Demo.md

 title: XM Cloud Play!
 Summit demo
 published: true
 date: '2022-11-03'
 spoiler: The XM Cloud Play!
 Summit demo is similar to the Play!
 Summit demo as available in de Sitecore demo portal, but tailered for XM Cloud.
+And in just a few command you can get it running on your local machine...
 description: XM Cloud Play!
 Summit demo!
 tags: xmcloud, sitecore
 canonical_url: https://www.sergevandenoever.nl/... - link for the canonical version of the content